-A. Research Guides
+- A. Research Guides - a) Qualification of Guide

 Main guide: Nursing faculty / nursing expert in the same clinical speciality holding Ph.D./ M.Phil./ M.Sc.
 Nursing with a minimum of 3 years experience in teaching in the Post Graduate Programme in Nursing.